 - Soil salinity- can indicate irrigation and fertilization problems

-- Degradation and contamination – whether from natural or man- made causes, including pertochemical/hydrocarbon seepage
+- Degradation and contamination - whether from natural or man- made causes, including petrochemical/hydrocarbon seepage

-The PSR+ and RS-3500 are agricultural spectroradiometers ideal for soil mapping projects.
+The PSR+, NaturaSpec™, and RS-3500 are agricultural spectroradiometers ideal for soil mapping projects.
 Lightweight, with high resolution and sensitivity they are easy for one person to use in the field and come with a range of accessories.
 In standalone mode, the PSR+ can store up to 1000 scans.
-Both systems when used with the GETAC handheld microcomputer have unlimited scan storage plus a digital camera, voice notes, GPS, and altimeter.
+These systems when used with our rugged handheld tablet that have unlimited scan storage plus a digital camera and GPS.

 When used with the EZ-ID sample identification system and Custom Library Builder module, researchers can scan known samples and build a site or project specific soil library to match against target scans.